KrisScha/My-First-Repository/README.md

 5. Commit changes to version history
 6. Review Previous changes with git log
 Trying to change master to main- and do a PULL
+Making a change without fetch to see what happens